Nassir Little

-High school career
+Early life

 Little played his freshman and sophomore seasons (2014–16) at Oakleaf High School then transferred to Orlando Christian Prep, where he played for the rest of his high school career.
 In his junior and senior season (2016–18), he led Orlando Christian Prep to back-to-back Florida state titles.
-Little stood out during the McDonald's All-American Game in 2018 as he posted 28 points and tore down 5 rebounds, added 1 assist and 1 steal, to lead the West past the East and claim the most valuable player (MVP) award.
+Little stood out during the McDonald's All-American Game in 2018 as he posted 28 points and 5 rebounds, 1 assist and 1 steal, to lead the West past the East and claim the most valuable player (MVP) award.
 He also won MVP honors at the Jordan Brand Classic after putting up 24 points in 25 minutes.
 Thus he joined LeBron James as only the second player to win MVP honors at both high school All-American games.
 Little was ranked the second-best high school prospect of 2018 by the recruiting service Rivals.

 College career

 Little committed to play for North Carolina on October 4, 2017.
-He made his debut for the Tar Heels on November 6, 2018, recording 7 points, 3 assists, and 2 blocks during North Carolina's 78–67 victory over the Wofford Terriers.
-Little scored a career-high 23 points to go along with 6 rebounds and 3 assists as North Carolina defeated the Virginia Tech Hokies 103–82.
+He made his debut for the Tar Heels on November 6, 2018, recording 7 points, 3 assists, and 2 blocks during North Carolina's 78–67 victory over Wofford.
+Little scored a career-high 23 points to go along with 6 rebounds and 3 assists as North Carolina defeated Virginia Tech 103–82.

 At the conclusion of his freshman season, Little announced his decision to forgo his collegiate eligibility and declare for the 2019 NBA draft, where he was projected to be a first-round selection.

 Professional career

-Portland Trail Blazers (2019–present)
+Portland Trail Blazers (2019–2023)

 On June 20, 2019, the Portland Trail Blazers drafted Little with the 25th overall pick in the 2019 NBA draft.
 On July 1, 2019, Little officially signed with the Blazers.

 On February 1, 2021, Little scored a career-high 30 points to go along with 6 rebounds, 2 blocks, 1 assist and 1 steal.

 On January 27, 2022, Little suffered a left shoulder labral tear.
 Four days later, the Trail Blazers announced he would undergo surgery and would miss the rest of the season.
-On May 9, Little underwent abdominal surgery.
+On May 10, Little underwent abdominal surgery on his left side.

-On October 19, 2022, Little agreed on a four-year, $28 million contract extension with the Trailblazers.
+On October 17, 2022, it was announced Little agreed on a four-year, $28 million contract extension with the Trail Blazers.
+In mid-April 2023, Little underwent abdominal surgery on his right side.

+Phoenix Suns (2023–2024)

+On September 27, 2023, Little, alongside Grayson Allen, Jusuf Nurkić, and Keon Johnson was traded to the Phoenix Suns as part of a three-team trade that sent Damian Lillard to the Milwaukee Bucks and Jrue Holiday, Toumani Camara, Deandre Ayton, and a 2029 first-round draft pick to the Portland Trail Blazers.

+On August 27, 2024, Little was waived by the Suns.

+Sioux Falls Skyforce (2024–2025)

+On September 24, 2024, Little signed with the Miami Heat, but was waived on October 19.
+On October 28, he joined the Sioux Falls Skyforce.
+In 32 appearances with the Skyforce, Little averaged 16.7 points and 6.3 rebounds per game.